NVE/ebm/docs/source/user_guide/configuration.rst

 ---------------------------------------------------------------

 The ``ebmgeodist`` extends the ``ebm`` module by adding functionality for distributing energy use forecasts at the municipality level.
-It requires one additional configuration variable to locate the underlying Elhub dataset.
+It requires one additional configuration variable related to the container and storage account parameters of the ELhub API.

 .. csv-table:: EBM geographical distribution specific environment variables
    :file: ..\tables\ebmgeodist_env_vars.csv